gilusharon/Greentooth/README.md

 # Greentooth
 Experimental reimplementation of Bluetooth for educational purposes.
+Not currently in progress due to low priority.